brverbru/Testdoc/README.md

 Sharing datasets can be done with users or groups that exist within your organization or business.
 There are several levels of access that users may have.

-+ “Viewers” are simply able to view the dataset but cannot use it in a dashboard.
++ **“Viewers”** are simply able to view the dataset but cannot use it in a dashboard.
-+ “Can use” means the user is able to use the dataset in a dashboard.
++ **“Can use”** means the user is able to use the dataset in a dashboard.
-+ “Edit” means the user can view, use and edit the dataset.
++ **“Edit”** means the user can view, use and edit the dataset.
-+ An “owner” can do all of the above and can also adjust the privileges and roles of each dataset user, specifying whether they can view, use, edit or become the owner of a dataset.
++ An **“owner”** can do all of the above and can also adjust the privileges and roles of each dataset user, specifying whether they can view, use, edit or become the owner of a dataset.

-#Dashboards Tab
+#Dashboards

-The dashboards tab displays your latest dashboard, dashboards that have been shared with you or dashboards that are shared publicly.
-This tab is your gateway to the dashboard editor, which what you connect to from the bright blue “New dashboard” button.
+The **dashboards tab** displays your latest dashboard, dashboards that have been shared with you or dashboards that are shared publicly.

+This tab is your gateway to the dashboard editor, which what you connect to from the bright blue **“New dashboard”** button.
 This is where you can start what you’ve been waiting to do, creating visualizations of your data!
-Read on in the following sections to find out all about the Dashboard editor.

-#Dashboard editor
+##Dashboard editor

-##Navigation

 The dashboard editor… This is where the fun begins!
 Let’s get started actually gaining insights to your data!

-There are three main parts to the dashboard editor: the items bar on the left, the canvas in the middle and the settings tab on the right.
+There are three main parts to the dashboard editor: the **items bar** on the left, the **canvas** in the middle and the **settings tab** on the right.
 Let’s get some explanations about all the panes and extra buttons.

-##Items pane
+##Items

 Selecting ‘add item’ on left-hand pane will display the different items you can drag and drop into the canvas.
 There are general items, filters, classic charts, maps and more complex charts.
 We will discuss each object in more detail: